Aliktae/nfactorial/README.md

 # nfactorial
-flappy bird on pygame
-python main.py to run the game
+use python main.py to run the game